 There is limited but growing proof that scribes can serve as a good workaround to the data entry challenges doctors face and improve patient care.

 A 2018 study conducted by researchers at the University of North Carolina at Chapel Hill evaluated the effectiveness of medical scribes in an academic urology practice.
 Scribes were assigned to six academic urologists for one day per week for three months.
 Researchers looked at matched clinic days in the year prior to evaluate changes in productivity and physician/hospital charges and revenue along with patient and provider surveys.

 With scribes, providers reported increased efficiency and work satisfaction and were able to see more patients.
 The net financial impact was more than $429 per clinic session while having no effect on patient satisfaction scores.

 A 2015 review of several studies found that medical scribes have the potential to improve clinician satisfaction, productivity, time-related efficiencies, revenue, and patient-clinician interactions.

 Can scribes solve all of our EMR woes?

-Few rules govern the growing industry.
-As of 2019, there are no specific licensing requirements for scribes.
+Few rules govern the growing medical scribe industry.
+As of 2019, there were no specific licensing requirements for scribes.
 Moreover, medical scribes are not doctors, and a $400 scribe certification is no replacement for a decade of medical school and residency.

 Medical scribes are typically underpaid, making roughly minimum wage in most areas and contributing to a high turnover rate.
 A constant rotation of new scribes with minimal training will only increase errors in the EMR, not reduce them.